huandu/facebook/README.md

     Id          string `facebook:",required"`             // this field must exist in response.
                                                           // mind the "," before "required".
     Story       string
-    FeedFrom    *FacebookFeedFrom `facebook:"from"`       // use customized field name "from" CreatedTime string `facebook:"created_time,required"` // both customized field name and "required" flag.
+    FeedFrom    *FacebookFeedFrom `facebook:"from"`       // use customized field name "from".
+    CreatedTime string `facebook:"created_time,required"` // both customized field name and "required" flag.
+    Omitted     string `facebook:"-"`                     // this field is omitted when decoding.
 }

 type FacebookFeedFrom struct {